klan86at/Agentic-AI/interview_platform/README.md

    - Use `company.py` to manage company data and question pools.

 3. **Interview Orchestration**:
-   - The `interview_backend.jac` file defines the workflow for generating, assigning, and evaluating interview questions.
+   - The `interview.jac` file defines the workflow for generating, assigning, and evaluating interview questions.

 ## Getting Started